PARA SITE : SIGNALS…瞬息:

 - With multimedia sculpture ‘Tree of Life’ by Linda Chiu-Han Lai on view.

-When entering the gallery, we are greeted by Linda Chiu-Han Lai’s multimedia sculpture ‘Tree of Life’, composed of an accumulation of many items including bamboo, electronic gadgets, paper foldings, fabrics and more.
-This piece collides personal, experimental and political narratives together: it is a combination of anti-consumerist, biographical and forgotten elements of everyday life.
-Linda Chiu-Han Lai’s piece grows progressively as the exhibition continues, new components being added in each phase with new “fruits” appearing for us to discover.
-‘Tree of Life’ embodies this exhibition’s aim to showcase malleable artworks that fluctuate in time, in space and meaning, developing as the show does, alongside it and parallel to it.
+When entering the gallery, we are first greeted by Linda Chiu-Han Lai’s multimedia sculpture ‘Tree of Life’ composed of various items including bamboo, electronic gadgets, paper foldings, fabrics and more.
+This piece combines both personal narratives and political ones with its selection of objects ranging from biographical to anti-consumerist.
+Linda Chiu-Han Lai’s work grows progressively as the exhibition continues, new components being added in each phase with new “fruits” awaiting our discovery.

 Installation view of ‘signals…folds and splits’, Para Site, Hong Kong, 2023.
 Photo: South Ho.